 There is a high degree of uncertainty about future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close stations and reduce levels of service provision.

-Standards that have been issued but not yet adopted, which may require disclosure in 2022/23 accounts, are anticipated to be listed in Appendix C of the 2022/23 Code when it is published.
-In the interim potentially relevant standards include:
+Standards that have been issued but not yet adopted, which may require disclosure in 2023/24 accounts, include: